RyanSpartan117/TeaShop-WebApp/README.md

 ##Active Record

 Active Record is the Object Relational Mapping (ORM) for Postgres.
 It proves a layer on top to deal with the interactions between your application and the database.
 It requires a different approach to setting up the file structure.
-Model-View-Controller (MVC) is still the required

-A real pain to setup without prior knowledge
-Gives you CRUD methods to use
-Generates your database using a schema made from migrations - no manual SQL needed Easy relationships between tables
+Model-View-Controller (MVC) is still the go to architectural pattern to use, but needs to be set up slightly differently.
+There needs be a central file that 'requires' all the models and controllers together.
+In the application runner, we then use this file, a config file with the database credentials and used something called migrations to create a schema.

+Migrations are Active Records way to make the database.
+By giving it a command, such as create_table or add_column followed by a set of parameters, you can set up a whole database without using any SQL.

+Although it's a bit troublesome to set up, it comes with many benefits:

+* It has it's own CRUD methods already, so you don't have to define your own.
+* It generates the database for you, and allows you to edit it easily with simple commands.
+* Relationships between tables are very easy to setup.
-Some gems rely on Active Record
+* Some Ruby gems rely on having Active Record installed.
+In this applications case- Geocoder.
-Heroku setup made easy
+* Deploying it to Heroku, a web based cloud, was a lot easier.